 Shortage of sugar and sweets – a difficult political situation

 In the aftermath of the Russian Revolution, political leaders in Britain were worried that returning soldiers, disaffected by the horrors of war, might be encouraged to bring about a revolution all of their own.
-In fact, the inter war period, between golden guineas and thredbare handouts, saw a revolution of a very different kind.
+In fact, the interwar period, between golden guineas and threadbare handouts, saw a revolution of a very different kind.

 The revolution I’m talking about was in the production not of unrest, but of chocolate and sweets.
 There may have been widespread disaffection but there was also pioneering developments in the field of confection.

 Throughout the 1920s and 30s, British chocolate companies like Cadbury, Rowntree’s and Mackintosh vied with each other to keep pace with a wave of international confectionery innovation.

 In the 1920’s chocolate was still expensive and chocolate boxes were given as a special gift often in aluminium gold cigarette cases.
 By the early to mid 1930’s a carton or casket of Black Magic was more affordable as a romantic gift; while ‘eat more milk’ was the slogan of Milky Way.
 If you wanted to say ‘thank you’ then Rowntree’s Dairy Box was guaranteed to melt even the hardest of centres.

 Flake (1920), Fruit and Nut (1921), Milky Way (1923 in the USA 1935 in Britain), Crunchie (1929), Snickers and Freddo (1930), Mars Bar (1932), Whole Nut (1933), Aero and Kit Kat (1935), Maltesers and Blue Riband (1936) and Smarties, Rolo and Milky Bar (1937).